PhilaNgcamu/problem-solving-challenges/README.md

 # problem-solving-challenges

-Currently upskilling on problem-solving (and on hackerrank)
+Currently upskilling on problem-solving (on these platforms: hackerrank and hackerearth